-- 97. The circumstantial evidence coupled with the result of the scientific investigation clearly affords proof of the genuineness of the said photographs.
-Objection of the defence to the admissibility of the said photographs, therefore, falls to ground. - 98.
-Fact of recording, the statement of the prosecutrix on 6.3.02 following the instructions given by PW 18-Smt.
-Jayanti Ravi, District Magistrate and Collector, District Panchmahal, Gujarat, at Godhra?
-Relief Camp peeps through the evidence of the prosecutrix, PW 18-Smt.
-Jayanti Ravi and PW 23-Govindbhai Patel, Mamletdar and Executive Magistrate, Godhra. - 99.
-The prosecutrix and PW 23-Govindbhai Patel deposed that the statement carried Xerox thumb impression of the prosecutrix.
-Evidence of PW 23-Govindbhai Pate1 further reveals that the original of the statement of the prosecutrix recorded by him at Godhra Relief Camp on 6.3.02 was not on the record of the Collector but was sent to SP, Dahod. - 100.
-PW 18-Jayanti Ravi deposed that the statement of the prosecutrix recorded by PW 23-Govindbhai Patel, Executive Magistrate, was placed before her around 8 p.m. on 6.3.02 and next day original statement of the prosecutrix recorded by the Executive Magistrate was sent to SP, Dahod for further action with the letter dated 7.3.02 Ex.147 office copy).
+The circumstantial evidence coupled with the result of the scientific investigation clearly affords proof of the genuineness of the said photographs.
+Objection of the defence to the said missibility of the said photographs, therefore, falls to ground.

+98 Fact of recording the statement of the

+prosecutrix on 6.3.02 following the instructions given by PW 18-Smt.
+Jayanti Ravi, District Magistrate and Collector, District Panchmahal, Gujarat, at Godhra Relief Camp peeps through the evidence of the prosecutrix, PW 18-Smt.
+Jayanti Ravi and PW 23-Govindbhai Patel, Mamletdar and Executive Magistrate, Godhra.

+The prosecutrix and PW 23-Govindbhai Patel deposed that the statement carried xerox thumb impression of the prosecutrix.
+Evidence of PW 23-Govindbhai Patel further reveals that the original of the statement of the prosecutrix recorded by him at Godhra Relief Camp on 6.3.02 was not on the record of the Collector but was sent to SP, Dahod.

+100 18-Jayanti Ravi deposed that the statement of the prosecutrix recorded by PW 23-Govindbhai Patel, Executive Magistrate, was placed before her around 8 p.m. on 6.3.02 and next day original statement of the prosecutrix recorded by the Executive Magistrate was sent to SP, Dahod for wirther action with the letter dated 7.3.02 Ex.147 Office copy).
 She identified copy of the said statement Ex.277 kept on record with the O/c. of the letter Ex.147.
 O/c. of the letter dated 7.3.02 Ex.147 confirms this fact.
-PW 18-Jayanti Ravi further identified the reminders dated 11.3.02 (Ex.148A), 18.3.02 (Ex.148B), 3.5.02 (Cx.148C), 27.6.02 (Ex.
-148D and 29.6.02 (Ex.148E) sent to SP, Dahod from time to time in that regard.
+PW 18-Jayanti Ravi further identified the reminders dated 11.3.02 (Ex.148A), 18.3.02 (Ex.148B), 3.5.02 (Ex.148C), 27.6.02 (Ex.148D and 29.6.02 (Ex.148E) sent to SP, Dahod from time to time in that regard.
 These reminders reveal the efforts made by PW 18-Jayanti Ravi to pursue the issue of legal action following the statement given by the prosecutrix.
 PW 18-Jayanti Ravi added that she had also Faxed a message dated 8.7.02 Ex.149 to the Home Department.
 She further identified the response received from SP, Dahod to her communication in form of a Fax message dated 20.3.02 Ex.150.
-These facts clearly evince that sp, Dahod responded to the communications of PW 18-Jayanti Ravi through which the original statement of the prosecutrix dated 6.3.02 was sent.
+These facts clearly that SP, Dahod responded communications of PW 18-Jayanti Ravi through which the original statement of the prosecutrix dated 6.3.02 was sent.

-- 101. PW 23-Govindbhai Patel averred that he had taken identical xerox copy of the statement of the prosecutrix dated 6.3.02 Ex.277 from the original statement sent to SP, Dahod.
-He identified Xerox impression of his handwriting and thumb impression of the prosecutrix on the statement Ex.277.
-These averments of PW 23-Govindbhai Patel do not find any challenge in his cross-examination. - 102.
-PW 48-Rameshbhai Bhabhor, Constable working in the Registry Branch is the office of SP, Dahod, produced the Inward Register (Art.46) and Outward Registers (Arts.47 6, 48) maintained at the office of SP, Dahod.
-He pointed out Entry No.3010 dated 15.3.02 (Ex.
-255) in the Inward Register (Art.
-46) as the one showing the record of the incoming letter dated 7.3.02 from the District Magistrate, Panchmahal.
+taken identical xerox copy of the statement of the prosecutrix dated 6.3.02 Ex.277 from the original tatement sent to SP, Dahod.
+He identified xerox impression of his handwriting and thumb impression of the prosecutrix on the statement Ex.277.
+These averments of PW 23-Govindbhai Patel do not find any challenge in his cross-examination.

+PW 48-Rameshbhai Bhabhor, Constable working 102 in the Registry Branch in the office of SP, Dahod, produced the Inward Register (Art.
+46) and Outward Registers (Arts.47 & 48) maintained at the office of SP, Dahod.
+He pointed out Entry No.3010 dated 15.3.02 (Ex.255) in the Inward Register (Art.46) as the one showing the record of the incoming letter dated 7.3.02 from the District Magistrate, Panchmahal.
 He deposed that this letter was forwarded to the Application Branch in the office.
-Outward entries showing dispatches to PSI, Limkheda as under were admitted in evidence:-
+Outward entries showing despatches to PSI, Limkheda as under were admitted in evidence :-